Amit-Rohila33/Whatsapp-Chats-Analyser/README.md

 ## Notes

 - The analysis can take some time, as the app fetches data from the OpenAI API, especially to determine the originality or forwarded status of the messages.
+- In app.py file, please update your OpenAI API key